Learn about Salesforce Journey Builder and generate greater visibility over your customer touchpoints and interactions.

 If you are looking for a tool to automate your marketing campaigns and track customer engagement across multiple channels, Salesforce Journey Builder is a great choice.

-However, if you’re after a tool that can help you measure touchpoints pre-conversion, then you may want to consider one of the other tools we’ve mentioned.
+However, if you’re after a tool that can help you measure touchpoints pre-conversion, then you may want to consider a tool like Ruler.

 Learn more about how Ruler Analytics enriches Salesforce with attribution and marketing touchpoint data by downloading our eBook.
 Or, book a demo to see Ruler in action.